Chronotrains

 Closeby stations: If two stations are close to each other (less than 10 km/6.2 mi apart), the system will add a connection between them, which is then reflected on the map.

-It is important to note that this speed can be variable from person to person and that this is an average estimate.
-So when looking at the data on Chronotrains, keep these limitations in mind.
+It is important to note that this speed can vary from person to person and that this is an average estimate.
+So, when looking at the data on Chronotrains, keep these limitations in mind.

 Local Transit Exclusion